Ergo-Tools/WBV_Calculator/README.md

 Information about a validation study regarding feasibility, and accuracy of the tool, see:
 - [Helkroppsvibrationsmätningar med Axivity AX3 (swedish)](docs/rapport-nr-1-2021.pdf)

-## About **WBV Calculator** and support
+## Usage and support
-- WBV Calculator is no longer under active development.
+WBV Calculator is no longer under active development.
 Consider it as a beta software and it is not recommended for critical tasks.
 See the license below for usage.
 You are encourage to use the source for your own projects if you adhere to LGPLV3 license (see below).
 Contact [Pasan Hettiarachchi](mailto:pasan.hettiarachchi@medsci.uu.se?subject=[GitHub]%20WBV_Calculator) for more information.

 ## Source
 WBV Calculator source is available [here.](https://github.com/Ergo-Tools/WBV_Calculator)